Ferret

 - Speed Bumping: Backing into corners (normal)

-The well-balanced personality that Ferret are known for becomes most evident once the animal has settled into its environment and developed trust with its handler.
-Initial shyness or wariness is completely normal and should not be mistaken for an unfriendly disposition.
-Ferret typically require a settling-in period of one to three weeks during which handling should be minimal and the animal should be allowed to explore its enclosure or hutch and acclimate to household sounds and routines at its own pace.
-Pushing socialization too quickly during this period can set back the bonding process significantly.
+The playful personality that ferrets are known for becomes most evident once the animal has settled into its environment and developed trust with its handler.
+Initial shyness or wariness is completely normal — especially with ferrets coming from shelters or pet stores where handling may have been inconsistent — and should not be mistaken for an unfriendly disposition.
+Ferrets typically require a settling-in period of one to two weeks during which handling should be gentle and brief, allowing the animal to explore its cage and acclimate to household sounds and routines at its own pace.
+Pushing interaction too quickly during this period can set back the bonding process significantly.

 Is a Ferret Right for You?